Build an Autonomous Supply Chain with Gemini 3 Flash & AlloyDB AI

 The Audit: The Amnesiac

-If you query the Supplier Agent now (with the placeholder SQL), it returns the first row it finds—not the nearest match.
+If you query the Supplier Agent now, it returns a random result.
 It has no concept of similarity.
-It is an amnesiac.
+Let's fix that.

 Start the Supplier Agent